Trawmoney/cloud/docs/cli.md

 ### `test [PATTERN] [--workers <n>]`

 Runs defined tests against your connected developer sandbox.
 Please note that this will use and (depending on your tests) potentially modify data in your developer sandbox.
-To run these tests on an isolated instance, exit the shell and run `cloud test`.
+To run these tests on an isolated stage, exit the shell and run `cloud test`.

 If `[PATTERN]` is specified, only test files that match the pattern will be run.
 The pattern is a regular expression that is matched against the test file path.